box/box-content-preview/README.md

 `preview.getViewers()` lists all the available viewers.

-`preview.prefetchViewers()` prefetches the static assets for all the available viewers for browser to cache for performance.
+`preview.prefetchViewers(/* Array[String] */)` prefetches static assets for the specified viewers that the browser can cache for performance benefits.

 Events
 ------